Atlanta Falcons Quarterback Matt Ryan Scores Major Points With His Holiday Gift Guide - E! Online

-We interviewed Matt Ryan because we think you'll like her picks.
+We interviewed Matt Ryan because we think you'll like his picks.
 Matt is a paid ambassador for TravisMathew.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.

 As a quarterback for the Atlanta Falcons and a father of two, Matt Ryan knows what it's like to be busy.